fandahao17/Raspberry-Pi-DMA-Tutorial/README.md

 dma_reg->cs |= DMA_WAIT_ON_WRITES | DMA_ACTIVE; // Start DMA transfer
 ```

 You could find code until now in[ `dma-unpaced.c`](./dma-unpaced.c).
 Now that the DMA starts, we could see the results of 20 consecutive fetches to the system timer.
-On my RPi, the output happens to be:
+On my Pi, the output happens to be:

 ```
 $ sudo ./dma-unpaced